kyma-project/opentelemetry-collector-components/docs/contributor/releasing.md

 3. Create a new [GitHub milestone](https://github.com/kyma-project/opentelemetry-collector-components/milestones) for the next version.

 4. In the `opentelemetry-collector-components` repository, create a release branch.
    The name of this branch must follow the `release-x.y` pattern, such as `release-1.0`.
+As opentelemetry-collector follows the release schedule of the `telemetry-manager` component, the release branch should also have the same name as the `telemetry-manager` release branch.

    ```bash
    git fetch upstream